What is a Working Capital Loan?

 Focusing its business on providing handyman services to commercial enterprises in Cleveland, Master Handyman looked to secure a working capital loan to cover key expenses and allow them to hire new staff to foster growth.
 They wanted “real employees, not just day laborers”, and working with National Funding gave them the cash resource they needed to make it happen.

-Craig Hart, President
+Craig Hart, Owner

 Smyth Electrical Services

 As the business entered a period of expansion, having the reliability of available cash was critical to alleviating the stresses that growth can cause.
-Being able to rely on National Funding's small business loans was the peace of mind that helped the head of this small business rest easy.
+Being able to rely on National Funding’s small business loans was the peace of mind that help the head of this small business rest easy.

 Why National Funding?